corihuang/corihuang.github.io/_projects/kiip-survey.md

 Looking forward, adding more customization and data manipulation features would make the survey tool more robust and useful.
 Just to name one example, the overview page would benefit from more sort and filter options.
 How many surveys are about the holidays?
 About shopping?
 About sports?
 There are tags on every survey could be better utilized.

-Overall the product shipped successfully and has been used to collect over 17 million non-incentivized responses in its first year.
-Its results have been featured by *eMarketer*, *Bustle*, and *TechCrunch*.
+Overall, product collected 20 million non-incentivized responses in its first year.
+It's been featured in [*eMarketer*](https://www.emarketer.com/Article/Where-Will-Mobile-Users-Shopping-this-Holiday/1014485), [*Bustle*](https://www.bustle.com/p/how-you-should-spend-your-tax-refund-according-to-experts-50931), and *TechCrunch*.